Omyr-5/Omyr-5/README.md

 <h4 align="left">Umair Munawar, a frontend Web Application developer from Pakistan, specializes in crafting engaging web experiences with React, JavaScript, and CSS.
-With a keen eye for detail, he excels in implementing complex functionality and delivering pixel-perfect designs.
+With a keen eye for detail, I excels in implementing complex functionality and delivering pixel-perfect designs.
 Passionate about creating intuitive applications, I am dedicated to exceeding expectations and collaborating on innovative projects.</h4>

 ###